Giftbit/activity-aware-ids-aws/README.md

 other AWS Resources (defined by the CloudFormation Template `infrastructure/cloudformation.yaml`).
 The lambda functions themselves are split into two types: **Sources** and **Destinations**.

-Sources are the recipient functions of events in an AWS account.
-They take these events, and convert them into a a standardized message format expected by the destination lambdas.
+**Sources** are the recipient functions of events in an AWS account.
+They take these events, like CloudTrail, and convert them into a standardized message format expected by the destination lambdas.

-Destinations receive the standardized message format, and convert it into the format for a specific destination, then send the message to that destination.
+**Destinations** receive the standardized messages, and convert it into the format for a specific destination, then handle the distribution of these to the specific systems, suck as Slack.

 ### Building